Antipope Honorius II: Political change and attempted deposition

 In Germany, meanwhile, a coup-d-état had taken place.
 Anno, the powerful Archbishop of Cologne, had seized the regency, and the Empress Agnes retired to the Abbey of Fruttuaria in Piedmont.
 The chief authority in Germany passed to Anno, who was hostile to Honorius II.

 Having declared himself against Cadalus, the new regent summoned the bishops of Germany and Italy to the Council of Augsburg (Concilium Osboriense) (27 October 1062), and, in the presence of the young King Henry IV, declared Alexander to be the true pope and Cadalo a pretender.
-He secured the appointment of an envoy to be sent to Rome for the purpose of investigating charges of simony against Alexander II.
+He secured the appointment of an envoy to be sent to Rome to investigate charges of simony against Alexander II.
 The envoy, who was Anno's nephew Burchard II, Bishop of Halberstadt, found no objection to Alexander II's election.
 With the political change, Alexander II came to be recognized as the lawful pontiff by the German court.
 Alexander held a synod in Rome in the spring of 1063, during the Easter season, and had his rival, Cadalo (Honorius II), accused of simony (an old charge, dating back to 1045, and ignored repeatedly by popes and synods), seeking the papacy, attacking Rome, and counselling homicide; he was excommunicated.

 Honorius did not, however, abandon his claims.
-At a synod of his own, held at Parma shortly after Alexander's, he defied the excommunication, pointing out that he had been chosen by the German king acting as Roman patrician, while Alexander had been chosen neither by the clergy of Rome nor the Roman people, and had been intruded by the Normans, the enemies of the Roman people; Honorius leveled his own excommunication against Alexander.
+At a synod of his own, held at Parma shortly after Alexander's, he defied the excommunication, pointing out that he had been chosen by the German king acting as Roman patrician, while Alexander had been chosen neither by the clergy of Rome nor the Roman people, and had been intruded by the Normans, the enemies of the Roman people; Honorius levelled his own excommunication against Alexander.
 He gathered an armed force and once more proceeded to Rome, where he established himself in the Castel Sant'Angelo.

 The ensuing war between the rival Popes lasted for about a year.
 After a siege of two months, Honorius II withdrew from Rome and returned to Parma.
 He continued to act as the pope, however, celebrating masses, conducting ordinations, and issuing bulls and apostolic letters.